rmccrear/codex-lv3-may-2025/week5/db-mini-project/ACTIVITY_GUIDE.md

 **Discuss with a Partner:**
 - What is a database table?
-- What are Row Level Security (RLS) policies?
+- What are Row Level Security (RLS) policies and why do we need them?
 - How does a React app connect to a database?
-- What are CRUD operations?
+- What are SELECT and INSERT operations?

 ---